Anilkumar John Servand

-Anilkumar John Servand, MCI (born 1 July 1955) is an Indian bishop from Methodist Church in India (MCI) overseeing Mumbai and North India Regional Conferences of MCI.
-Since 2019, he also holds the position of Master of India's first modern university, Serampore College (University) located in Serampore, West Bengal.
+Anilkumar John Servand (born 1 July 1955) is an Indian Methodist prelate who serves as bishop of Bangalore in Karnataka.
+Since 2019, Servand has held the position of Master at Serampore College, India's first modern university.

 Early life and education

 Anilkumar John Servand was born in Mysore State, India, on 1 July 1955.
-He studied in Karnatak University, Dharwad, Karnataka, majoring in Sciences in 1979.
-He began his career as Sales Engineer in Sarabhai family-related Ambalal Sarabhai Enterprises Limited, Ahmedabad, Gujarat.
-Servand resigned his job in Eighties and took to priesthood, joining a Seminary affiliated to Serampore College (University), where he graduated in 1985.
-In ensuing convocation of 1986, he was awarded a B.D. during Registrarship of D. S. Satyaranjan, IPC by then Master, A. D. Khan, ICS.
+He studied at Karnatak University, Dharwad, Karnataka, and obtained a Master of Science degree, graduating in 1979.
+Servand began his career as a sales engineer in Ambalal Sarabhai Enterprises, a pharmaceutical conglomerate in Ahmedabad, Gujarat.
+He resigned from his position in the 1980s and entered the priesthood, joining a seminary affiliated to Serampore College, where he graduated in 1985.
+In the ensuing convocation of 1986, Servand was awarded a Bachelor of Divinity degree by the master of the convocation, A. D. Khan of the Indian Civil Service.

-A multi-disciplinary academic, he studied Sciences, Education and Theology.
-In the 1990s, he went overseas to Fuller Theological Seminary, Pasadena, California, United States, where he majored in Intercultural theology, earning a masters and a doctorate.
+A multi-disciplinary academic, Servand has performed studies in the fields of science, education, and theology.
+In the 1990s, he traveled to the United States and joined the Fuller Theological Seminary in Pasadena, California, where he majored in intercultural theology, earning a Master of Theology degree and a doctorate.

 Career

-Following Servand's ordination in MCI in late 1980s, he began his ministry, teaching theology at Methodist Bible Seminary, Vasad, Gujarat.
-He was elected as bishop in Mumbai and North India Regional Conferences of MCI.
-He was also director of Methodist Technical Institute, Baroda, also in Gujarat.
+Following Servand's ordination in the Methodist Church in India in the late 1980s, he began his ministry, teaching theology at the Methodist Bible Seminary in Vasad, Gujarat.
+He was elected as bishop of the Mumbai and North India regional conferences of the Methodist Church of India, and was also the director of the Methodist Technical Institute in Baroda, Gujarat.